jezevec10/jstris-guide/usermode.md

 ```

 Fulfilling a condition (or not) can trigger one of the actions:
-- Game over - the player loses with an explanation, what condition was not fulfilled.<br>
+- Game over - the player loses with an explanation of what condition was not fulfilled.<br>
   **Works only for "If false" conditions - setting this with "If true" condition will cause an error!**
 - Successful game end - the player wins, and the usermode is considered completed.
 - Run trigger actions - An External/Conditional [Trigger](#trigger) is triggered.